Dhanushrajashekar/Voice-Based-Email_App-For-Visually-Impaired/README.md

 - `docs/`: Documentation and additional resources.
 - `src/`: Source code for the application, including modules for GUI, voice processing, and email handling.
 - `tests/`: Unit tests and integration tests for the application.
+- `voicebasedmail/`: Directory containing the main project files and resources.

 ## Contributors